 Not having an appetite is a frustrating problem for people who are underweight, or losing weight when they don’t want to.
 You know it's important to eat a variety of foods to maintain your health as you get older, but it's hard to eat when you’re not hungry or food isn't appealing.

 There are many reasons why you may not be hungry.
 Lack of appetite could be a side effect of a medication you're taking.
 Your appetite may be low because you’re feeling depressed or anxious.
 It could also be that food just doesn't taste good.
 Or it's too much trouble to cook a meal.
-No matter what the reason, if you are underweight, boosting your appetite can also boost your health."
+No matter what the reason, if you are underweight, increasing your appetite can also improve your health.

 "Getting adequate nutrition each day can really make a difference in how you feel," says Kathleen Zelman, RD, director of nutrition at WebMD.
 "Eating well also keeps your body and mind strong and healthy."